-The Original Carmarthen County War Memorial listed the names of 1,913 men and women of the County who gave their lives in the Great War.
+The original Carmarthen County War Memorial listed the names of 1,913 men and women of the County who gave their lives in the Great War.
 This was made up of 3 Nurses, 123 Officers, 254 Non-Commissioned Officers and 1,533 Other Ranks.
 After painstaking research, this figure has now been expanded to around 2,700 men and women to WW1, and 1,050 in WW2, and more are being uncovered all the time.
 Many of these are mentioned on the memorials of more than one village, which makes research difficult.

-Over 1,100 men from the old County of Cardiganshire fell during the Great War of 1914-1918, and over 500 more fell during World War Two.
+Over 1,100 men from the old county of Cardiganshire fell during the Great War of 1914-1918, and over 500 more fell during World War Two.
 These men are commemorated on War Memorials which are scattered all over the county, ranging from names on parents graves, single plaques in Chapels and Churches to Cenotaphs, such as the ones at Cardigan, Lampeter and Aberystwyth.
 Research is currently on-going to build this website, and so any additional information is most welcome.

-The Original Pembroke County War Memorial in Haverfordwest was erected in honour of the 1,300 men of the County who gave their lives during the Great War of 1914-1918.
+The original Pembroke County War Memorial in Haverfordwest was erected in honour of the 1,300 men of the County who gave their lives during the Great War of 1914-1918.
 Ensuing research has uncovered many more, so these extra men and women will be listed on the pages of the village where they had connections to, and their omission from the memorials will be noted.

 ABOUT THE SITE ITSELF

-This website has been split into separate sections, and the aim is to ultimately have a page for each War Memorial, with a short biography of each casualty, along with a photograph of their last resting place or memorial, plus any photos of the men themselves when they are available.
+This website has been split into separate sections, and the aim is to ultimately have a page for each War Memorial, with a short biography of each casualty, along with a photograph of their last resting place or memorial, plus any photos of the men themselves if they are available.

 The main sections are for each county; Carmarthenshire, Ceredigion and Pembrokeshire.
 Clicking on these tabs will bring you into a sub menu, which will in time hold a link to each war memorial in that county.

-Chris Baker's excellent website, 'The Long, Long Trail' proved useful for biographical information on the various Army Divisions, and, along with the associated 'Great War Forum', is an excellent tool for someone wishing to trace their military ancestors.
-The link to this site is on the Links page.
+Chris Baker's excellent website, The Long, Long Trail, proved useful for biographical information on the various Army Divisions, and, along with the associated Great War Forum, is an excellent tool for someone wishing to trace their military ancestors (although postings on the forum sometimes get a bit heated!).

 For basic information on the Battalion, please see the relevant page on this site.
 I am still looking for anything related to the Battalion, to continue my research into it, so would gratefully welcome copies of paperwork, photographs, memoirs etc.